Caribbean Sea: Oceanography

-The Caribbean's depth in its wider basins and deep-water temperatures are similar to those of the Atlantic.
-Atlantic deep water is thought to spill into the Caribbean and contribute to the general deep water of its sea.
+The Caribbean's depth in its wider basins and deep-water temperatures are similar to those of the Atlantic Ocean.
+Atlantic deepwater is thought to spill into the Caribbean and contribute to the general deepwater of its sea.
 The surface water (30 m; 100 ft) acts as an extension of the northern Atlantic as the Guiana Current and part of the North Equatorial Current enter the sea on the east.
-On the western side of the sea, the trade winds influence a northerly current which causes an upwelling and a rich fishery near Yucatán.
+On the western side of the sea, the trade winds influence a northerly current, which causes an upwelling and a rich fishery near Yucatán.